Fohdeesha/reboot-lan/2019/Web/Guide/documentation/index.md

 ## Sleeping
 If you need to sleep or take a nap, there will be a separate room to lay out sleeping bags and pillows and get some rest.

-## Food Options
-Outside food & drink are allowed.
-There will also be a concessions vendor on site selling drinks and snacks.

-[Fast Track Indy](https://www.fasttrackindy.com/), an Indianapolis bicycle delivery service is offering free delivery (tip not included) to all LAN event attendees.
-Check out their website to see all available restaurants, there are some great local options available.

 ## Windows 10 File Sharing